A list of the most up-to-date government advice for housing providers regarding the coronavirus outbreak. This guide is updated every day

 CIH Scotland has also published guidance to landlords on how to try and protect the people who may be at risk of domestic violence in the home throughout the pandemic which can be found here.

-The government has now confirmed that it will not evict asylum seekers for the next three months.
-This was confirmed in a letter sent by Home Office minister Chris Philp to the British Red Cross on 27 March.
+The government confirmed in a letter sent by Home Office minister Chris Philp to the British Red Cross on 27 March that it would not evict asylum seekers for three months.

 Some welcome news to start the weekend.
 Last night @BritishRedCross received a letter from @ukhomeoffice Minister @CPhilpOfficial announcing that people won't be evicted from asylum accommodation for the next three months.#COVID19 #EveryRefugeeMatters pic.twitter.com/FmPH3fzLfE— British Red Cross Policy (@RedCrossPolicy) March 28, 2020